jloriente/fraggle/README.md

     npm install fraggle -g

 Create a new directory.
-For example `services`
+For example `services` NOTE: This is not really used

     mkdir services